10 Coffee Table Books on Art Worth Owning

-Not ready to spend on an art collection yet?
+Not ready to invest in an art collection just yet?
 Why not try collecting books about art?
 There are so many delicious options to choose from.
-They won’t break the bank, they are gorgeous, and you can enjoy them for years to come.
-Plus they are the rock stars of your bookshelves and coffee table.
+They won’t break the bank, they’re gorgeous, and you can enjoy them for years to come.
+Not to mention, they’re the undisputed rock stars of any bookshelf or coffee table.

-I am not trying to cover the history of art here.
-That list would be way too long!
-This is a very curated list of recommendations, and for this post I’ve left sculpture off the “table” and focused on painters and photographers.
-None of these books is particularly controversial or even racy—they are just stunning.
+To be clear, I’m not trying to cover the history of art here.
+That list would be endless and frankly exhausting!
+This is a very curated list of personal favorites, and I’ve left sculpture off the “table” for today, focusing instead on painters and photographers.
+None of these books are particularly controversial or even racy—they’re just stunning.

-1. I don’t want to overwhelm, so I kept to just 10 books.
-That was hard.
+I don’t want to overwhelm, so I kept the list to 10 books.
+That was harder than it sounds, but here’s how I chose what made the list:

 Martin Parr